chiaraduyn/chiaraduyn.github.io/projects/proj3.md

   - Endpoint Protection
   - Security Metaphors

-summary: "A story about Cybersecurity"
+summary: "A cybersecurity metaphor for understanding protection and threat mitigation inspired by a Disney princess."
 ---

 <div class="text-center p-4">